entro314-labs/entrolytics/README.md

 ---

-**Entrolytics** - Privacy-focused analytics that respect your users and grow your business.
+**Entrolytics** - First-party growth analytics for the edge.
+One platform.
+Every touchpoint.
+Your data.